• Home

 Unknown Germany (Unbekanntes Deutschland) - 1999-2001 Germany/ Spain / USA

-Unknown Germany is an experimental performance, combining theatre, clandestine actors, audience provocations with video projection, slideshows, installations and absurd dance events.
+Unknown Germany is an experimental performance installation, combining theatre, clandestine actors, audience provocations with multimedia projection, elctropunk and absurdist dance event.

-This multi-modal work is based on sculptural component made from several bags of wet clothing and shoes discarded by refugees crossing the Straits of Gibraltar from Marocco and recovered by Carl and his collaborators on Spain’s southern beaches near Tarifa, Andalusia, in 1999.
+This multi-modal work is based on sculptural component made from several bags of wet clothing and shoes discarded by refugees crossing the Straits of Gibraltar from Marocco and recovered and recontextualised by Carl and Gesine on Spain’s southern beaches near Tarifa, Andalusia, in 1999.
 The overall show tells a story about Fortress Europe, racism, whiteness and sexualised violence and its underlying normalised role models.

 In a tour de force it pushes the audience to relinquish their shoes, essentially taking them hostage, mixing their belongings with those found on the beach and hoisting them above their heads - a promise and a threat.